 Example: A group of ten friends goes to Burning Man, and they divvy up packing.
 John agrees to be in charge of bringing marijuana to share with everybody.
-At Burning Man, an undercover cop notices that John has a gallon bag in his trailer full of marijuana.
-Assuming that the only reason anyone would have that much pot is to sell it, the cop then arrests John for possessing marijuana for the purpose of sale even though John genuinely had zero intention of selling the pot.
+At Burning Man, an undercover police officer notices that John has a gallon bag in his trailer full of marijuana.
+Assuming that the only reason anyone would have that much pot is to sell it, the officer then arrests John for possessing marijuana for the purpose of sale even though John genuinely had zero intention of selling the pot.

 If John's defense attorney in the above example could convince the prosecutor that John was not a drug dealer and was only a recreational user, his charge could be reduced to straight possession.